chintans1/simplefin-lunchmoney/readme.md

 - [ ] Establish communication with SimpleFIN Bridge
   - [x] Simple connection with SimpleFIN to fetch data
   - [ ] Store credentials locally with encryption
+    - [x] Storing credentials in plaintext
+    - [ ] Ensure credentials are encrypted
   - [ ] Work on getting data from Fidelity
   - [ ] Store said data locally to see how it looks
   - [ ] Transform data